Deep Neural Networks and Tabular Data: A Survey: Deep Neural Networks for Tabular Data

 \section{Deep Neural Networks for Tabular Data}

-In this section, we discuss the use of deep neural networks on tabular data for classification or regression tasks according to the taxonomy presented in the previous section.

-We provide an overview of existing deep learning approaches in this area of research in Table~\ref{tab:overview_methods} and discuss the three methodological categories in detail: data transformation methods (Subsection \ref{sec:data_transformation}), architecture-based methods (Subsection \ref{sec:hybrid_models}), and regularization-based models (Subsection \ref{sec:reg_models}).
+In this section, we discuss the use of deep neural networks on tabular data for classification and regression tasks according to the taxonomy presented in the previous section.
+We provide an overview of existing deep learning approaches in this area of research in Table~\ref{tab:overview_methods} and examine the three methodological categories in detail: data transformation methods (see Subsection \ref{sec:data_transformation}), architecture-based methods (see Subsection \ref{sec:archi_based}), and regularization-based models (see Subsection \ref{sec:reg_models}).